SSA-B : Sustainable Supply Chain Recognition Aligned with the CSCAP–CS Standard Pathway

 Topics to be assessed

-This topic assesses whether the organization can prepare buyer-facing information that explains the sustainability relevance, impact, or contribution of its products, services, or activities.
+This topic assesses whether the organization can prepare buyer-facing information that explains the sustainability relevance, contribution, or impact of its products, services, or activities.

-This topic assesses whether the organization can identify which sustainability outcomes may be communicated responsibly, based on evidence and defined scope.
+This topic assesses whether the organization can define, control, and communicate sustainability claims responsibly, based on evidence, scope, limitations, and validity.

 SSA-B Recognition Levels